The strong coupling constant: State of the art and the decade ahead: Abstract

 \section{Abstract}

-This document provides a comprehensive summary of the state-of-the-art, challenges, and prospects in the experimental and theoretical study of the strong coupling $\alphas$.
-The current status of the seven methods presently used to determine $\alphas$ based on: (i) lattice QCD, (ii) hadronic $\tau$ decays, (iii) deep-inelastic scattering and parton distribution functions fits, (iv) electroweak boson decays, hadronic final-states in (v) $\epem$, (vi) e-p, and (vii) p-p collisions, and (viii) quarkonia decays and masses, are reviewed.
-Novel $\alphas$ determinations are discussed, as well as the averaging method used to obtain the PDG world-average value at the reference Z boson mass scale, $\alphasmZ$.
-Each of the extraction methods proposed provides a ``wish list'' of experimental and theoretical developments required in order to achieve an ideal permille precision on $\alphasmZ$ within the next 10 years.
-White paper submitted to the Proceedings of the US Community Study on the Future of Particle Physics (Snowmass~2021).
+Theoretical predictions for particle production cross sections and decays at colliders rely heavily on perturbative Quantum Chromodynamics (QCD) calculations, expressed as an expansion in powers of the strong coupling constant $\alphas$.
+The current $\mathcal{O}(1\%)$ uncertainty of the QCD coupling evaluated at the reference Z boson mass, $\alphasmZ = 0.1179 \pm 0.0009$, is one of the limiting factors to more precisely describe multiple processes at current and future colliders.
+A reduction of this uncertainty is thus a prerequisite to perform precision tests of the Standard Model as well as searches for new physics.
+This report provides a comprehensive summary of the state-of-the-art, challenges, and prospects in the experimental and theoretical study of the strong coupling.
+The current $\alphasmZ$ world average is derived from a combination of seven categories of observables: (i)~lattice QCD, (ii)~hadronic $\tau$ decays, (iii)~deep-inelastic scattering and parton distribution functions fits, (iv)~electroweak boson decays, hadronic final-states in (v)~$\epem$, (vi)~e-p, and (vii)~p-p collisions, and (viii)~quarkonia decays and masses.
+We review the current status of each of these seven $\alphasmZ$ extraction methods, discuss novel $\alphas$ determinations, and examine the averaging method used to obtain the world-average value.
+Each of the methods discussed provides a ``wish list'' of experimental and theoretical developments required in order to achieve the goal of a per-mille precision on $\alphasmZ$ within the next decade.